-- International Equity-Emerging Markets Managers Investment is made with commingled funds.
+- International Equity-All County Small Cap Managers Investment is made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
-For the year ended August 31, 2020 and 2019, the portfolio will invest in equity and equity-related securities of at least 80% of its assets in issuers that are located in, or that do significant business in emerging market countries.
+For the year ended August 31, 2021 and 2020, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
 The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
 The maximum position size will be 6% in any one company.
-The maximum position size will be 20% in any one county. - International Equity-All County Small Cap Managers Investment is made using commingled funds.
-As such, the investment guidelines are governed by the fund's prospectus.
-For the year ended August 31, 2020 and 2019, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
-The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
-The maximum position size will be 6% in any one company.
 The maximum position size will be 35% in any one country.
 The maximum emerging markets weight is the MSCI ACWI ex-US Small Cap Index weight plus 15%. - Fixed Income Core Index Managers Investments are passively managed and are made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
-Permissible investments are Barclays Capital Aggregate Index commingled funds or ETFs. - Fixed Income Core Plus Managers Under current policies for the year ended August 31, 2020 and 2019, except for U.S. Treasury, its agencies, agency MBS and approved derivative products, the fixed income account shall not contain more than 5% of any issuer.
-The account will not invest more than 15% in cash and cash equivalents and will not invest in equity securities, with the exception of preferred and convertible preferred securities, in which no more than 10% will be invested.
-The account may invest up to 15% in illiquid securities.
-The account may invest up to 35% in non-investment grade bonds; defined as bonds that are rated non-investment grade by two of the three major ratings agencies.
+Permissible investments are Barclays Capital Aggregate Index commingled funds or ETFs. - Fixed Income Core Plus Managers Under current policies for the year ended August 31, 2021 and 2020, except for U.S. Treasury, its agencies, agency MBS and approved derivative products, the fixed income account shall not contain more than 5% of any issuer.
+For the year ended August 31, 2020 the account will not invest more than 15% in cash and cash equivalents and will not invest in equity securities, with the exception of preferred and convertible preferred securities, in which no more than 10% will be invested.
+For the year ended August 31, 2020 the account may invest up to 15% in illiquid securities.
+The account may invest up to 20% and 35% in non-investment grade bonds for the year ended August 31, 2021 and 2020, respectively; defined as bonds that are rated non-investment grade by two of the three major ratings agencies.
 The dollar weighted credit quality of the account will generally be AA or less, with a minimum dollar weighted-average quality of BBB-.
-The effective duration of the account should range between +25%/-40% of the benchmark's duration.
-The account will not employ leverage. - Fixed Income Opportunistic Managers For the year ended August 31, 2019, under normal market conditions, the fund may invest up to 50% in bonds that are rated below investment grade (below BBB-/Baa3) by the various credit rating agencies or securities that are not rated.
-In addition, the fund may leverage its capital.
-In normal market conditions, the manager may borrow up to 35% of the fund for investment purposes.
-If the investment manager believes market conditions are unfavorable to participants, the manager may invest up to 100% of the fund in U.S. or non-U.S. currency denominated short-term investments, including cash or cash equivalents.
-No fixed income opportunistic managers were used for the year ended August 31, 2020.
+The effective duration of the account should range between +/- 1.5 years or +25%/-40% of the benchmark's duration for the year ended August 31, 2021 and 2020, respectively.
+The account will not employ leverage. - Real Estate Managers For the year ended August 31, 2021 and 2020, real estate investments will be diversified to the extent possible by geographic location and property type.
+For private real estate investments, managers should diversify the portfolio by property type and by various geographic regions of the U.S. Leverage is limited to no more than 30% of the fund. - Private Equity Managers As private equity fund-of-funds vehicles are commingled, closed-end, finite-life limited liability entities; the investment guidelines will be determined by the fund-of-funds legal documentation.
+The pooled/fund-of-funds vehicle should not represent more than 20% of the total fair value of the pooled/fund-of-fund.
+It is also preferred that this holds true for any other investor in the pooled/fund-of-funds.
+The manager of the fund-of-funds vehicle shall be a bank or a registered advisor under the Investment Advisors Act of 1940.
+If fund-of-funds provides the option of receiving distributions in cash or securities, the trust will opt to receive cash.